darubioinfo/Trabajo_RNAseq/README.md

 ## Part 1

-to run the pipeline you only have to run the following command:
+To run the pipeline you only have to run the following command:

 bash pipeline.sh